HAIR MINERAL ANALYSIS

 mineral, as some claim.

 At least 20 elements are measured, depending on the laboratory.
-The three classes of these elements are:
+The three groups of elements tested are:

-discussed at length in a separate article entitled Toxic
+Toxic metals are discussed at length in a separate article entitled Toxic Metals.

 HOW IS HAIR MINERAL TESTING USED TODAY BY DOCTORS?

-Doctors tend to use the hair mineral test in one of four basic ways:
+Doctors and nutritionists use the hair mineral test in one of six ways:

-Š Most mainstream doctors and others do not use hair testing at all.
+1. Not at all.
+Most mainstream doctors and many nutritionists never use hair mineral testing.
 They have been influenced by several widely-publicized, but seriously flawed studies that were designed to discredit hair mineral testing.
 These are discussed below.

-Š Among the doctors and nutritionists who use mineral testing, many only use it for the detection of high levels of toxic metals.
+2. Toxic metal testing only.
+Among the doctors and nutritionists who use mineral testing, most only use it for the detection of high levels of toxic metals.
+This is one of the least important uses for it, however, from the perspective of nutritional balancing science.

-Š A smaller number of doctors also use the test to detect low levels of nutrient minerals.
-Then, most of them do replacement therapy.
+3. Replacement therapy of nutrient minerals.
+A small number of doctors also use the test to detect low levels of nutrient minerals.
+Then, most of them suggest replacement therapy.
 This means that they suggest foods or food supplements to raise the levels of the trace minerals that are low, or lower the ones that are high.
 This works poorly, if at all, in my experience.
 Dr. Eck, my mentor, firmly rejected this use of hair mineral testing.
-It is discussed in a separate article entitled Replacement Therapy.
+To learn more about this method of using a hair mineral analysis, please read Replacement Therapy on this website.

-Š A small number of physicians and nutritionists follow the recommendations of Analytical Research Labs, which was founded by Dr. Eck.
-This is better, but the computer has not been updated sufficiently, in my view, since Dr. Eck’s death about 16 years ago.
+5. ARL.
+A number of physicians and nutritionists follow the recommendations of Analytical Research Labs, which was founded by Dr. Eck.
+This is much better than the way others use hair analysis, but the computer at ARL is not fully updated.
+As a result, the dietary and supplement recommendations are not good enough, in my view.

 For more detail about the different ways of using hair mineral tests, read Hair Test Interpretation Methods.
 The remainder of this article is concerned with the use of the hair mineral analysis according to the system of interpretation devised by Dr. Paul Eck.